BFpack contains a collection of functions for Bayesian

 of a confirmatory analysis (based on the hypotheses formulated under the

-argument).
+hypothesis argument).
 The exploratory analysis tests a

 hypothesis which assumes that the variances are equal across groups